exakat/exakat/docs/Recipes.rst

 * :ref:`Case After Default <case-after-default>`
 * :ref:`Case For Parent, Static And Self <case-for-parent,-static-and-self>`
 * :ref:`Catch Overwrite Variable <catch-overwrite-variable>`
-* :ref:`Class, Interface or Ttrait With Identical Names <class,-interface-or-ttrait-with-identical-names>`
+* :ref:`Class, Interface or Trait With Identical Names <class,-interface-or-trait-with-identical-names>`
 * :ref:`Classes Mutually Extending Each Other <classes-mutually-extending-each-other>`
 * :ref:`Close Tags <close-tags>`
 * :ref:`Closure May Use $this <closure-may-use-$this>`